 Nurses have a moral obligation to preserve, protect, and support patient self-determination in issues related to their health and well-being.
 Here are some ways Nurse Darden might respond to the ethical situation she has encountered in her institution.

 - Encourage Informed Consent – Develop informational materials about the physical, mental, and emotional effects of hunger striking.

 - Seek Leadership and Peer Support – Talk about the situation with management and peers to determine ways to encourage patient autonomy within the organizational culture.

 - Work with Individual Patients – Particularly vulnerable patients may need one-on-one intervention to be sure they understand the implications of all potential decisions.
 Patients who are mentally, psychologically or physically disabled may be particular targets of inmate or officer coercion and need special attention.

-What do you think about Nurse Peyton’s situation?
+What do you think about Nurse Darden’s situation?
 What should she do, if anything?
 Share your suggestions in the comments section of this post.